-SDN relies on the concept of simple forwarding switch, which forwards the packets according to the set of rules.
-By decoupling the control and the data plane, the network device becomes the switch and all the control logic is handled by the software controllers.
+SDN relies on the concept of a simple forwarding switch, which forwards the packets according to the set of rules.
+By decoupling the control and the data plane, the network device becomes the switch, and all the control logic is handled by the software controllers.
 Because of its open standardisation, SDN makes it considerably simpler and more flexible for researchers to create and execute new, creative network functions and services.
 These features of SDN are considered to make network management easier and more effective by enabling the network to be managed according to high-level policies that are presented as applications.

-The Northbound interface (NBI) between the Application plane and Control plane is utilised for human interaction or applications with the SDN controller and the Southbound interface (SBI) between the Control plane and the Data plane is utilised to transfer the set of rules to the network devices.
+The Northbound interface (NBI) between the application plane and control plane is utilised for human interaction or applications with the SDN controller, and the Southbound interface (SBI) between the Control plane and the Data plane is utilised to transfer the set of rules to the network devices.
 The SBI is capable of enabling the SDN controller to effectively handle the heterogeneity of the underlying infrastructure.
 During the initial days of SDN, there was a requirement to develop the common SBI protocol which is not bound with any vendor and satisfies the open standardisation of the SDN.
 OpenFlow protocol developed by the ONF, which works over a secure channel of Transport Layer Security (TLS) with Transmission Control Protocol (TCP) port 6633 and 6653 to update the forwarding flow rules in a OpenFlow networking device.
 The OpenFlow switches [2] were developed to support the OpenFlow features like flow tables, group table, meter table, etc. Seeing the advancement of SDN, network devices vendors also developed their devices to be compatible with the SDN standards.

-The Application plane of SDN consists of various different applications which are designed to implement the network services and features on the underlying network.
+The application plane of SDN consists of various different applications which are designed to implement the network services and features on the underlying network.
 This plane communicates with the control plane through Northbound interface (NBI).
 The application learns the deployed network topology and requirements of the configured network services through the NBI.
-Accordingly, SDN applications provides the solution to the SDN controller through NBI and controller translates them into controlling commands and forwarding rules for each of the network device in the network.
-Different applications exists for different SDN controllers which are developed with slightly different structure, depending on the base platform of the controller, but to support the similar network service.
+Accordingly, SDN applications provide the solution to the SDN controller through NBI and the controller translates them into controlling commands and forwarding rules for each of the network devices in the network.
+Different applications exist for different SDN controllers which are developed with slightly different structure, depending on the base platform of the controller, but to support the similar network service.

-The Control plane of SDN consists of a centralized software controller, which is the core of SDN networks.
+The control plane of SDN consists of a centralized software controller, which is the core of SDN networks.
 The SDN controller acts as a mediator between the SDN applications and the network devices.
-The basic fundamental function of the SDN controller is to translate the requirements of Application plane and Data plane to each other in a way that they understand their role to achieve the basic goal of implementing the desired network service.
+The basic fundamental function of the SDN controller is to translate the requirements of application plane and data plane to each other in a way that they understand their role to achieve the basic goal of implementing the desired network service.
 Well-known as Network Operating System (NOS), this plane has the connectivity with the Northbound applications via NBI, Southbound network devices vis SBI and also with the other SDN controllers through Eastbound and Westbound interface.
-To increase the scalability and high availability of the network, the best practice multiple SDN controllers in the network.
-These controllers communicate with each other over the so called East-Westbound interface.
+To increase the scalability and high availability of the network, the best practice is to have multiple SDN controllers in the network.
+These controllers communicate with each other over the so-called East-Westbound interface.